evilsoft/crocks/docs/src/pages/docs/functions/transformation-functions.md

 ---
+title: "Transformation Functions"
 description: "Transformation Functions API"
-layout: "guide"
+layout: "notopic"
-title: "Transformation Functions"
-weight: 8
+weight: 6
 ---

-### Transformation Functions
 Transformation functions are mostly used to reduce unwanted nesting of similar types.
 Take for example the following structure: